-If you’ve made progress in preventing rage by identifying your warning signs and using the Time Out technique, good for you!
+If you’ve made progress in preventing rage by identifying your warning signs and using the time-out technique, good for you!
 That ability is critical.
 However, some of the situations we react to have a lot of power.
-That makes it tough for us to see warning signs and call Time Out.
+That makes it tough for us to see warning signs and call a time-out.
 Pressing pause on your growth and change after Step 2 is unlikely to stop you from getting enraged in every situation and puts your overall progress at risk.
 Plus, frequent anger, even without rage, hurts our relationships.
 Perhaps the worst part is that you’d miss the chance to feel at peace inside.

 Taking it to the next level

 Eliminating rage is only part of the objective.
 Our goal should be to reduce the size of our reaction and the number of things we react to.
 Think of reactions like weeds in a lawn.
 What makes the lawn look weedy is either the size of the weeds OR the number of weeds.
 Of course, many big weeds are really ugly.
 To reduce both the size and number of our reactions, we have to go deeper, to the root causes.

 Roots (and root causes) aren’t easy to see.
 Here’s a process that will help you identify them.
 It starts on the outside and works inward.

 - Keep a journal about the times you become angry.
 Identify those things that regularly trigger your reactions.
 If you’re frequently reacting to certain similar situations, chances are you are perceiving those situations as threats.

 - Name the emotions that you feel in those situations.
 Having trouble finding a word to describe your feelings?
 That’s pretty common, especially for guys.
 Look through a prepared list of emotions until you find one (or several) you are experiencing.

 - Study the patterns and frequency of your triggers and emotions.
 This will help you discover your “buttons” — the sensitive spots which regularly set reactions into motion.